How to Grow Mountain Laurel (Kalmia latifolia)

 • Test fit the mountain laurel in the hole, checking for depth and ensuring no roots are bent over or circling the hole.
 The top of the root ball should be at ground level.
 Enlarge the hole if necessary.

-• Begin backfilling the hole with native soil you removed, ensuring the shrub is vertical while filling–it’s easy to plant them crooked.
+• Begin backfilling the hole with the native soil you removed, ensuring the shrub is vertical while filling–it’s easy to plant them crooked.
 Step back and check.

 • When the hole is halfway refilled, tamp the soil firmly around the roots to remove air pockets, then give it a good drink of water (but don’t flood the hole).
 Keep filling the soil around the roots and firming it with your hands, watering again when complete.